 - ½ teaspoon kosher salt

-- Melt butter in a medium large pot, just until melted.
-Add sugars and stir to combine.
+Melt butter in a medium large pot, just until melted.
+Remove from the heat and add sugars and stir to combine.
 Add molasses and egg and stir well.